Dendeef/SelfDrivingCar/README.md

 To restart the cars you press the 🔄 button.

-Every time the you press the 🔄 button your latest  neural network will stay the same;.
+Every time that you press the 🔄 button your latest neural network will stay the same.